Batch-Man/BatCenter/README.md

 ```

 ### Other Windows versions:
-Download the installation script from the following link:
+Download the installation script from the following link: (till win 8 and below)
 <a href="https://github.com/Batch-Man/BatCenter/releases/">Download Script</a>

 ## Usage